WWE Tagged Classics: Exemption from WWF logo and initials censorship

-It is not known exactly why these sets are exempt from blurring and editing, but many theories have arisen.
-The first is that they are direct re-releases from the past.
-The second is that they are only available in the United Kingdom and Europe, and therefore are exempt from legal restraints because of this.
-The third reason is that Silver Vision is a third party licensee of WWE Home Video in the United Kingdom, and technically this is not WWE releasing these sets.
-Also, the court order required the company to remove both auditory and visual references of "WWF" in its library of video footage outside the United Kingdom.
-Silver Vision are legally allowed to release these events with the various iterations of the WWF logo intact, and references of "WWF" are also allowed to remain.

 In July 2012, WWE came to a new agreement with the World Wildlife Fund that allows for WWE to abstain from editing WWF logos and censoring the WWF initials when spoken in archival footage.
 In exchange, WWE is unable to use any WWF logos for retro-themed programming outside the United Kingdom.
 The company now uses the WWF block logo, but modified, without the "F".

 Prior to losing the production and distribution licenses for WWE Home Video, Silver Vision released the WWF Attitude Collection box set in 2002, as with the Tagged Classics series, this set was also a direct VHS-to-DVD re-release with no editing.

 List of WWE Tagged Classics

 Below is the complete list of all 84 WWE Tagged Classics released by Silver Vision between 2004 and 2012.
 The sets are ordered by their release date: